RedPointGlobal/redpoint-rpi/docs/readme-argocd.md

 ## Troubleshooting

 - **`helm template failed` on sync:** ensure `path` is `chart` (where `Chart.yaml` lives), not the repo root.
-- **Values file not found:** the `valueFiles` path is relative to the chart directory - `../deploy/values/production.yaml` steps up to the repo root, then into `deploy/values/`.
+- **Values file not found:** the `valueFiles` path is relative to the chart directory. `../deploy/values/production.yaml` steps up to the repo root, then into `deploy/values/`.
 - **Pods fail to start / `CreateContainerConfigError`:** the namespace is missing the secrets the chart references.
 Create them (see Prerequisites) before syncing.
 - **Secrets show as out-of-sync every cycle:** confirm the `ignoreDifferences` block for `Secret` is present.